FAIR HAVEN – Borough Council members have taken action to prohibit the operation of cannabis businesses in Fair Haven.

 A-21 established six marketplace classes of licensed marijuana businesses in New Jersey: cultivator, manufacturer, wholesaler, distributor, retailer and delivery.

-As noted in the ordinance, the state legislation allows municipal officials to prohibit the operation of cannabis businesses in their town.
-The prohibition must be adopted by Aug.
-21, otherwise, cannabis businesses will be permitted in the municipality for a five-year period.
+As noted in the ordinance, the state legislation allowed municipal officials to prohibit the operation of cannabis businesses in their town.
+The prohibition had to be adopted by Aug.
+21, otherwise, cannabis businesses would have been permitted in the municipality for a five-year period.

-Prior to the state law’s passage, council members adopted an ordinance in 2018 prohibiting cannabis businesses from operating in Fair Haven.
-The ordinance that is now before the council amends the language of the 2018 ordinance to acknowledge A-21.
+Prior to the state law’s passage, Borough Council members adopted an ordinance in 2018 that prohibited cannabis businesses from operating in Fair Haven.
+The ordinance that was before the council this month amended the language of the 2018 ordinance to acknowledge A-21.

-While all cannabis establishments, distributors and delivery services would be prohibited from operating in Fair Haven if the ordinance is adopted, the local legislation does not prohibit the delivery of cannabis items and/or related supplies by a licensed cannabis delivery service that is based and initiated outside of Fair Haven.
+While all cannabis establishments, distributors and delivery services will be prohibited from operating in Fair Haven, the local legislation does not prohibit the delivery of cannabis items and/or related supplies to addresses in Fair Haven by a licensed cannabis delivery service that is based and initiated outside of the borough.

-The legislation now under consideration will deem it unlawful for an individual to consume cannabis in public places, such as any public highway, public street, public sidewalk, public parking lot or lot, playground, park or other property owned by the borough.
+The legislation deems it unlawful for an individual to consume cannabis in public places, such as any public highway, public street, public sidewalk, public parking lot or lot, playground, park or other property owned by Fair Haven.
 Individuals who violate this regulation will be subject to a civil penalty of up to $200.

 Consuming cannabis on school property will be deemed a disorderly persons offense, according to the ordinance, which carries a minimum $100 fine and a maximum fine of $2,000.